 Division 2.3: Poison gases

-DOT Hazard Class 3: Flammable liquids.
+DOT hazard class 3: Flammable liquids

 Division 3.1: Flashpoint below -18°C (0°F)

-Division 3.2: Flashpoint below -18°C and above, but less than 23°C (73°F)
+Division 3.2: Flashpoint between -18°C and 23°C (73°F)

-Division 3.3: Flashpoint 23°C and up to 61°C (141°F)
+Division 3.3: Flashpoint between 23°C and 61°C (141°F)

 Division 4.1: Flammable solids